Windsor, Berkshire: Tourism

 As a result of the castle, Windsor is a popular tourist destination and has facilities usually found in larger towns: two railway stations, a theatre and several substantial hotels.
 Various boat trips operate on the River Thames, with connections to Maidenhead and Staines-upon-Thames.
 In winter, Alexandra Gardens hosts a temporary ice rink.
-Near the town is Legoland Windsor, the only Legoland park in the United Kingdom and the largest Legoland park in the world in terms of area.
+Near the town is Legoland Windsor Resort, the only Legoland park in the United Kingdom and the largest Legoland park in the world in terms of area.
 Legoland Windsor was built on the site of the former Windsor Safari Park.

 Shopping

 As a tourist town there are many gift shops around the castle, and there are shops and restaurants in Windsor Royal Station inside Windsor & Eton Central railway station.
 The main shopping street is Peascod Street.

 Transport

 Windsor has two railway stations.
 Windsor & Eton Central railway station is the southern terminus of the Slough–Windsor & Eton line.
 A Great Western Railway shuttle to Slough connects with services to London Paddington and Reading.
 Windsor & Eton Riverside station is the terminus for South Western Railway direct services from London Waterloo.
 Both stations were built at around the same time in the 19th century, as the two train companies which owned the lines both wanted to carry Queen Victoria to Windsor, with the first line opened gaining the privilege.
 From 1883 to 1885, London's District Railway's westbound service from ran as far as Windsor.

 Bus services in the town are provided by Thames Valley Buses, First Berkshire & The Thames Valley and Reading Buses.
 There are frequent bus services between Windsor and Heathrow Airport, Green Line Coach Station in Central London, and Legoland Windsor Resort.
 Windsor has a large central coach park with 74 spaces to cater mostly for the large tourist groups coming to visit Windsor Castle and town.
 It is accessed by pedestrians via a footbridge adjacent to Windsor & Eton Central railway station.
 Windsor is linked to the town of Eton (on the opposite bank of the River Thames) by Windsor Bridge.
 Originally a fully trafficked road bridge, Windsor Bridge is now for pedestrians and cyclists only.
 To the south of the town lies Windsor Great Park and the towns of Old Windsor, Egham and Virginia Water.
 Windsor lies on National Cycle Route 4 (London–Fishguard).
 The main access roads serving the town have adjacent cycle paths or nearby alternative traffic-free cycle routes.

 Windsor has links to three local motorways: